GCesquire/liri-node-app/README.md

 ### Bands In Town:

-Command:

-node liri.js concert-this (Insert Band OR Artist Name)
+Command: node liri.js concert-this (Insert Band OR Artist Name)

 The above command will search the Bands in Town Artist Events API for an artist and render the following information about each event to the terminal:

-Name of the venue
+Name Of The Venue
-Venue location
+Venue Location
-Date of the Event (use moment to format this as "MM/DD/YYYY")
+Date Of The Event

 ### Spotify:

-node liri.js spotify-this-song <Insert Song Title>
+Command: node liri.js spotify-this-song (Insert Song Title)

-This will show the following information about the song in your terminal/bash window Artist(s)
+The above command will search the Spotify API and will output the following information about the song in your terminal:

+Artist
-The song's name
+Song name
-A preview link of the song from Spotify
-The album that the song is from
+A Preview Link Of The Song From Spotify
+The Album That The Song Is From

 ### OMDB:

-node liri.js movie-this <Insert Movie Title>
+Command: node liri.js movie-this (Insert Movie Title)

-This will output the following information to your terminal/bash window:
+The above command will search the OMDB API will and will output the following information to your terminal:

-Title of the movie.
-Year the movie came out.
+Title Of The Movie:
+Year The Movie Came Out:
-IMDB Rating of the movie.
+IMDB Rating Of The Movie:
-Country where the movie was produced.
-Language of the movie.
-Plot of the movie.
-Actors in the movie.
-Rotten Tomatoes Rating.
-Rotten Tomatoes URL.
+Rotten Tomatoes Rating Of The Movie:
+Country Where The Movie Was Produced:
+Language Of The Movie:
+Plot Of The Movie:
+Actors In The Movie:

 ### Do What It Says

-node liri.js do-what-it-says
-Using the fs Node package, LIRI will take the text inside of random.txt and then use it to call one of LIRI's commands.
+Command: node liri.js do-what-it-says (Enter Your Desired Text) Using the fs Node package, LIRI will take the text inside of random.txt and then use it to call one of LIRI's commands.